Oxyhydride/Sredictio/README.md

 There spreadsheet currently contains 3 previous tests on the data and on the model.
 You can find the tests' codes under `Extra Resources/Statistical Analysis`.

+## Where's the model stored?
+The model is saved as `Model.model` in the main directory.
+It saves the model's parameters.

 ## Credits
 - Stock data taken from [Yahoo Finance](https://finance.yahoo.com/).
 - Sentiment data scraped from [Straits Times](https://www.straitstimes.com/) articles.